 So often the charge to act without care to what others think is used in reference to bold or frightening tasks or even things that just seem rather impractical or out of the ordinary like wearing dragon wings out at the park while you sketch your imaginings.
 In church, it often includes sharing the Gospel or letting it be known that you believe in Jesus in a public setting.
 In high school, it generally involves not taking drugs and standing against those who offer them.
 This charge takes many shapes and forms, but it is often something portrayed as being quite large and rather frightening.

-water-830374But this charge does extend to encouraging people, including strangers and acquaintances.
+But this charge does extend to encouraging people, including strangers and acquaintances.
 It takes courage to be kind and believe the best.
 To reach out and brush the hand of another and say, “It’s all right.
 You’ve got this.
 Now keep going.
 You did that so well.”

 Over the years, I have become bolder with my words and more confident in the sharing even when I have received my own share of mocking responses in return.
 My mother’s example is a fine one, and her consistency and tenderness is something I admire.
 She epitomizes that lifestyle of grace and compassion that I so often struggle to live out.

 This world is cruel.
 Whether one is a tall poppy or a low lying moss, it seems that something or someone always wants to cut you down and grind you up.
-If you can speak kindness and life into another, then you should because I can guarantee that many others, sometimes even their own minds, will be telling Depositphotos_48612307_originalthem the opposite.
+If you can speak kindness and life into another, then you should because I can guarantee that many others, sometimes even their own minds, will be telling them the opposite.

 So speak, share, and love.
 Encourage and build people up.
 Don’t let the fear of mockery or derision keep you from sharing words of kindness and encouragement.